bveitch/NLOPS/README.md

 ```math
 \Delta x(t) = \mu(x,t) x(t) \Delta t + \sigma(x,t) \Delta W_t,
 ```
 where $W_t$ is a Wiener process.
 From a signal processing perspective this is interesting as it provides a very general noise model.
-It is also important in financial mmathematics (generally) and portfolio modelling.
+It is also important in financial mathematics (generally) and portfolio modelling.

 I experimented with the Euler-Maruyama method as it is the simplest numerical method to evaluate such SDEs.